jeffrutledge/gitusr/README.md

 by Jeffrey Rutledge

-gitusr is a shell script to easily manage using multiple git hub accounts.
+gitusr is a shell script that allows you to easily manage using multiple git hub accounts.
 The script adds a shell command `gitusr`.
 This shell command allows you to change or check the current git hub account with a simple flag.
 For example, to change to your work email you might type `gitusr -w`.